Modelio-R-D/Modelio-Automation/README.md

 This project enables you to:

-- **Describe a business process in plain language** and have Claude generate the Modelio macro
+- **Describe a business process in plain language** and have Claude or ChatGPT generate the Modelio macro
 - **Automatically create BPMN diagrams** with lanes, tasks, gateways, and flows
 - **Customize layout** with configurable spacing, task dimensions, and positioning